South Carolina

 Student Funding

-Qualifying expenses for education savings accounts include tuition and fees of an education service provider; textbooks, curriculum or other instructional materials; tutoring services approved by the department of education, computer hardware or other technological devices; tuition and fees for an approved nonpublic online education service provider or course; fees for national norm-referenced examinations, advanced placement examinations or similar assessments, industry certification exams, and examinations related to college or university admission; educational services and therapies for students with disabilities from a licensed or accredited practitioner or provider; unbundled courses, services, extracurricular activities and tutoring from a public school district; contracted teaching services and education classes approved by the department of education; up to $750 for transportation associated with services from an eligible provider; fees for ESA account management; and any other educational expense approved by the department of education.
+Qualifying expenses for education savings accounts include textbooks, curriculum, or other instructional materials; tutoring services approved by the Department of Education; computer hardware or other technological devices; fees for nationally norm-referenced testing, advanced placement exams, or similar assessments; industry certification exams; examinations related to college or university admission; educational services and therapies for students with disabilities from a licensed or accredited practitioner or provider; unbundled courses, services, extracurricular activities, and tutoring from a public school district; contracted teaching services and education classes approved by the Department of Education; up to $750 for transportation associated with services from an eligible provider; fees for ESA account management; and any other educational expense approved by the Department of Education.
+All funds remain in the student’s account until they graduate high school or turn 21 years old, whichever occurs first.
+Caution: This program cannot be used to pay for tuition.

 Student enrollment is capped through year three, at which point the General Assembly may decide to expand.